deloitte-capstone/responsible-ai/notes/week-03/Quick-start.md

 | Ubuntu  | 3.8 – 3.11     |
 | Windows | 3.8 – 3.11     |

-### (Optional) Create a virtual environment
+### Step 1.
+Create a Virtual Environment

 AIF360 requires specific versions of many Python packages which may conflict with other projects on your system.
 A virtual environment manager is strongly recommended to ensure dependencies may be installed safely.
-If you have trouble installing AIF360, try this first.

-#### Conda
+#### 1a.
+Install Conda

 Conda is recommended for all configurations though Virtualenv is generally interchangeable for our purposes.
 [Miniconda](https://conda.io/miniconda.html)